Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Statement of results

-Following the works of Labourie \cite{labourie_cubic} and Loftin \cite{loftin_amer} on closed surfaces, a recent theme of research \cite{loftin_compactification, loftin_neck, benoist-hulin, benoist-hulin_2, dumas-wolf} consists in first showing that for certain classes of pairs $(\ac{J},\ve{\phi})$ on an open surface $S$ (where $\ac{J}$ is a conformal structure and $\ve{\phi}$ a holomorphic cubic differential with respect to $\ac{J}$), there exists a unique complete metric $g$ conformal to $\ac{J}$ satisfying Eq.(\ref{eqn_wangintro}), then deduce from the affine sphere construction a one-to-one correspondence between those pairs and certain classes of convex $\mathbb{RP}^2$-structures.
-Combining existing results, we get a fully general unique existence theorem for $g$: \begin{theorem}[\cite{wan, au-wan, li_on}] Let $\Sigma$ be a Riemann surface and $\ve{\phi}$ be a nontrivial holomorphic $k$-differential on $\Sigma$ with $k\geq1$.
-Then there exists a unique complete conformal metric $g$ on $\Sigma$ satisfying $\kappa_g=-1+\|\ve{\phi}\|^2_g$.
-Moreover, either $\kappa_g<0$ on $\Sigma$ or $\kappa_g\equiv0$. \end{theorem} The proof is an adaptation of the unique existence results \cite{wan, au-wan} in the case $k=2$ under the assumption $\kappa_g\leq 0$, combined with the method of Qiongling Li \cite{li_on} which removes the assumption.
-We also extend the result in \cite{li_on} on (non-)existence of incomplete solutions for $\Sigma=\mathbb{C}$ to arbitrary Riemann surfaces: \begin{theorem} Let $\Sigma$ be a Riemann surface and $\ve{\phi}$ be a holomorphic $k$-differential on $\Sigma$ with finitely many zeros.
-Then $\Sigma$ does not admit incomplete conformal metric $g$ satisfying $\kappa_g=-1+\|\ve{\phi}\|^2_g$ if and only if $\Sigma$ is a punctured Riemann surface of finite type and $\ve{\phi}$ has a pole of order at least $k$ at every puncture. \end{theorem}
+After the seminal works of Labourie \cite{labourie_cubic} and Loftin \cite{loftin_amer} on closed surfaces, a theme of research \cite{loftin_compactification, loftin_neck, benoist-hulin, benoist-hulin_2, dumas-wolf} consists in first showing that for certain classes of pairs $(\ac{J},\ve{\phi})$ on an open surface $S$ (where $\ac{J}$ is a conformal structure and $\ve{\phi}$ a holomorphic cubic differential under $\ac{J}$), there exists a unique complete metric $g$ conformal to $\ac{J}$ satisfying Eq.(\ref{eqn_wangintro}), then deduce from the affine sphere construction a one-to-one correspondence between those pairs and certain classes of convex $\mathbb{RP}^2$-structures.
+Combining existing results, we get the following fully general unique existence theorem for $g$, where we allow $k$-differentials with any $k\geq1$ instead of cubic differentials: \begin{theorem}[\cite{wan, au-wan, li_on}] Given a Riemann surface $\Sigma$ and a nontrivial holomorphic $k$-differential $\ve{\phi}$ on $\Sigma$, there exists a unique complete conformal metric $g$ on $\Sigma$ satisfying Eq.(\ref{eqn_wangintro}).
+Moreover, we have either $\kappa_g<0$ on $\Sigma$ or $\kappa_g\equiv0$. \end{theorem} The proof is an adaptation of the unique existence results \cite{wan, au-wan} in the case $k=2$ under the assumption $\kappa_g\leq 0$, combined with the method of Qiongling Li \cite{li_on} which removes the assumption.
+We also extend the result in \cite{li_on} on nonexistence of incomplete solutions for $\Sigma=\mathbb{C}$ to arbitrary Riemann surfaces: \begin{theorem} Let $\ve{\phi}$ be a holomorphic $k$-differential with finitely many zeros on a Riemann surface $\Sigma$.
+Then $\Sigma$ does not admit any incomplete conformal metric $g$ satisfying $\kappa_g=-1+\|\ve{\phi}\|^2_g$ if and only if $\Sigma$ is obtained from a closed Riemann surface by removing a finite (possibly empty) set of punctures and $\ve{\phi}$ has a pole of order at least $k$ at every puncture. \end{theorem}